 Tommy had two sons Jimmy and Harry who carried on the family coracle-making tradition.
 Jimmy was employed full time at the Coalbrookdale ironworks and Harry worked at a sawmill.
 Both were countrymen who gained a living from the river in their spare time and were celebrated for their expertise in times of flood or when someone had to undertake the grim task of fishing bodies from the river.
 They learnt country skills, including how to make a net, splice rope, trap game and make and handle a coracle.

 Harry had a succession of pet foxes, all of which seem to have been called Billy.
-There are photos of him with Billy sitting on his lap in 1944.
 In 1967 he was being interviewed when a fox walked into the house

 Eustace ‘Eusty’ Rogers was born in 1914.
-He lived alone at the family home on Severnside when his father Harry died in 1967 and his mother Chrissie (nee Christiana Owen) died 18 months later.
+He lived alone at the family home on Severnside when his father Harry died in 1967 and his mother Chrissie died 18 months later.